GabrieleT0/Are-quality-dimensions-correlated/README.md

 pip install -r requirements.txt
 ```

-3. Unzip the KGHeartBeat quality data with any software capable of decompressing a .zip file is suitable.
+3. Unzip the QualityAnalyzer quality data with any software capable of decompressing a .zip file is suitable.
 The file to be decompressed are located in the folder [data/quality_analysis_results](./data/quality_analysis_results)

 4. Run the main.py file